speedycube64/spredcom/README.md

 My team of early access reviewers for the main video includes [Contranaut](https://www.youtube.com/@iPodBen), [eewalktub](https://www.youtube.com/@eewalktub8907), [jr5000](https://www.youtube.com/@jr5000pwp), and [SchmidtPlays](https://www.youtube.com/@schmidt1816).

 Editing inspiration for the main video came from [Testable](https://www.youtube.com/@testableyt), [RedPenGuin111](https://www.youtube.com/@redpenguin111), and [rekrap2](https://www.youtube.com/@rekrap2).
 The first two are also contributors to said video.

+Lastly, thanks to the ECE department at my school for getting me interested in hardware design in the first place.